Exante vs City Index, for 2024

 The minimum deposit for City Index is $25.

-Depending on your needs, a lower minimum deposit can be beneficial.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Exante and City Index are a good option.

 Exante vs City Index - Regulation And Licencing In More Detail